SystemR/resource-service/README.md

 ```
 HTTP GET or POST /user/<id>/follower/<fid>/ban        // To ban a specific follower

-// or on legacy software for IE6
+// or on legacy software for IE6 or Opera Mini
 HTTP GET or POST /user/<id>/follower/<fid>/ban/remove // To unban a specific folllower
 ```